clarklindev/blender-complete-blender-creator-learn-3D-modelling-for-beginners/README - Section 04-uvmapping.md

 - edit mode -> faces mode -> select all (A)
 - primitives shapes come with uv maps.. (except circle)
 - select all (A) -> shows uv map in uv editor..
-- right view menu -> material properties -> turn on backface culling so image maps are not double sided.
+- right view menu -> material properties -> VIEWPORT display -> turn on backface culling so image maps are not double sided.

 ### UV EDITOR WINDOW / WORKSPACE
 - NOTE: selecting a face on object only shows individual face on uv editor...